PREFACE: History of Cape Ann and Beyond

 Who were the people of the Eastern Woodlands?

-How did the Algonquians make their living in Essex County?
+How did the Eastern Algonquians make their living in Essex County?

 - Hunting